November 5 - November 7| $390

 Cost: $390 – includes instruction, food and lodging in our dorm inside Great Smoky Mountains National Park.

-Cost for National Park Service employees: $139.
+Cost for National Park Service and other federal government employees: $139.
 Please call 865-448-6709 for discount code.
 Enter discount code when you register online below.

 Please note: Online registration forms also serve as your health and wavier form which includes medical information.
 Please allow 20-30 minutes to complete the online form and have your information ready.
 All fields must be completed.